tvu2/potential-octo-funicular/proposal.md

 	public class KitchenManager(){
 		// Constructor to create a KitchenManager object KitchenManager() {};
+		// Implementation Public methods listed in KitchenManagerADT.java
-		// In addition to the public methods described in the KitchenManagerADT.java, it may have additional private helper methods such as methods to load inventory from file on disk or database, save inventory to file after update, etc.
+		// Additional private helper methods such as:
+		// load/read inventory from file on disk, save inventory to file after update, etc.
 	}
 	```
 	**c.
 Ingredient.java**